-1. A non-habitable cellar area below ground level will be allowable if there is no external entrance, and maximum floor area does not exceed $40m^2$ .
+1. \\\\A non-habitable cellar area below ground level will be allowable if there is no external entrance, and maximum floor area does not exceed 40m.

-U. SWIMMING POOLS, SPLASHPOOLS, SPA'S
+U. SWIMMING POOLS, SPLASHPOOLSSPLASH POOLS, SPA'S

-- 1. Swimming pool backwash to discharge into sewer system. - 2.
+- 1. Swimming pool backwash to discharge into sewer system and not stormwater where pollution of the Pretoria Country Country Club dam can be caused. - 2.
 Pool edges may not protrude more than 300mm above surrounding ground level. - 3.
 All pool plant and equipment must not generate noise or negatively affect neighbours.
 The HOA may require individual homeowners to enclose plant in an adequate noise reducing structure.